-Command line tool to manage a personal wiki, written in zig.
+Command line tool to manage a personal wiki.

 wk is a command line tool to manage a personal wiki.
 By design, the wiki is